 - Consider how familiar your students are likely to be with the task and/or group work itself.
-If the task type is likely to be unfamiliar to the students, you may like to build in fixed stages with mini-plenaries e.g. explain the stage and set a deadline for the group to complete that particular stage and report back.
+If the task type is likely to be unfamiliar to the students, you may like to build in fixed stages with mini-plenaries, e.g. explain the stage and set a deadline for the group to complete that particular stage and report back.

 - Dividing your students into groups will depend on your cohort.
 Whichever method you choose, you’ll need to monitor groups carefully and be available to group members in case there are issues.

 - Be a facilitator rather than a director.
 Some students may find it more difficult to integrate within a group or know how to contribute.
 You therefore need to ‘monitor’ groups and model inclusive group work practices for all students.
-Consider whether it is essential to achieve the outcomes, or whether you will permit individuals to work alone.
+Consider whether group work is essential to achieve the outcomes, or whether you will permit individuals to work alone.

-- Consider in advance how you will mitigate against the burden of work falling to one or two individuals if other group member(s) fall ill or drops out, particularly if group work is to be summatively assessed.
+- Consider in advance how you will mitigate against the burden of work falling to one or two individuals if other group member(s) fall ill or drop out, particularly if group work is to be summatively assessed.